Wyjbuss/stripe-payments/README.md

 # stripe-payments
-A project to demonstrate how to process payments with stripe.
+Is a project to demonstrate how to process payments with stripe.